Steffturbine: Applications

-The Steffturbine can be employed for grid supply in isolated or stand-alone operation or as part of an combined network solution.
+The Steffturbine can be employed for grid supply in isolated or stand-alone operation or as part of a combined network solution.
 The mechanical design is the same for all operating modes, and only the output electronics require fitting with different components.
 The Steffturbine can be deployed in any location where water flows down a gradient, for example rivers, dams, treatment plants, or existing weirs set for revitalization, with the inclination and length of the Steffturbine being adjusted to the local conditions.
 In the simplest case, the Steffturbine can also be laid on the surface, for the water to flow through it.
 As a result, the river-course ecosystem remains largely unaffected.

 Efficiency

 The turbine is at its most efficient at inclinations between 30° and 60°.
 Its efficiency during the individual development phases was tested under laboratory conditions.
 For the first prototype, a maximum of 86% was achieved.
 Implementation of optimization options derived from the tests resulted in an improvement of turbine efficiency to 92%.